 Entry is free, but beware it’s hard to go home without some Haigh’s chocolates or market delights!

 If you are in Adelaide without a car there are a few free transport options to get around the city.
 You can catch the City Connector Bus service that runs an inner city loop and extended loop that connects with North Adelaide.
 The City Connector takes you to a number of city attractions along with shopping and dining stops.
 The buses are air conditioned and pram and wheelchair friendly.

 The Free City Tram connects the city with the Entertainment Centre, Botanic Gardens and Festival Plaza.
 There is also a Free Tram Service that runs along Jetty Road to Mosely Square in the popular beachside suburb of Glenelg.

 If you feel like being a bit more active, there is a free bike hire service.
 All you need is a valid driver’s licence or passport and you can hire a bike, with helmet for free.
 The bikes are located at 20 locations across the city and more details can be found here.

 Alternatively, you can head south from the city and find Port Noarlunga Jubilee Park Adventure Playground.
-With a huge wooden forte, tunnels and bridge.
+With a huge wooden fort, tunnels and bridge.
 The kids will be able to play and explore to their hearts content.
 Alongside the forte you will find sandpits, water pump play, slides and a climbing net.
 With undercover tables, bbq’s and toilets nearby you can stay for the day.

-Entry to both playgrounds is free
+Entry to both playgrounds is free.

 River Torrens Linear Park Trail